KamilaHase/Berries-Nearby/README.md

 #### Testing User Stories from User Experience (UX):
-## Game walkthrough

-##### First Time Visitor Goals
-First time visitor would most likely go through the all stages and would not skip anything forward.
-The goal is to learn about the game and give a try of playing it.

-##### Second Time Visitor Goals
-Visitors who return to page would most likely skip the index.html and its introduction (in case they understood well during the previous visit).
-They would either spend time on memorizing words again, or possibly just skip directly to the game.html page where they can test their progress in knowledge and memory.

 ## Deployment
 The website was developed on hosting page GitHub with a help of GitPod and deployed to Heroku for production.